DataSharer07/GaCD/CodeBook.md

 # Code Book
 For information and access to the original data set please go to the README.md file.
 The data set after manipulation is saved in the "CleanedSmartphoneData.txt" file has following variables.
-The steps of the data manipulation are included as descriptive comments in the "run_analysis.R" file.
+The steps of the data manipulation are included as descriptive comments in the "run_analysis.R" file and a short description is listed below.

+##run_analysis.R
+* Install and load required packages
+* Download files
+* Unzip files
+* Merge data sets
+* Name data sets
+* Only use variables with mean and standard deviation values
+* Assign appropriate labels
+* Save clean data set
+* Create new data set with means for activity and subject
+* Save tidy data set

 ## IDs
 * subject